 ProRealTime is the leading web-based charting package, which you can use to create your own trading algorithms.
 ProRealTime is designed to make building algorithms easy, and it is recommended if you want to create, test and refine your own algorithms.

 Tools within the platform, such as the ProRealTime optimisation suite and the platform’s own coding language – ProBuilder, make it easy to create, backtest and refine your own algorithms from scratch.
 This means your algorithms will operate according to your exact specifications while running on the ProRealTime platform.

 MT4 is a tried-and-tested trading platform, with a large community of users who are actively creating and refining trading algorithms.
 These are easily available to you on the MT4 marketplace, from which you can download pre-made algorithms.
 Because of this, MT4 is usually preferable if you are looking for off-the-shelf solutions.

 MT4 is known for its indicators and add-ons, 18 of which you get for free when you download MT4 from IG.
 These can help you with chart analysis, as well as enabling you to fully customise the MT4 platform to your own needs.

 For building from scratch

-An application programming interface (API) enables you to automate trades, build integrations and create trading algorithms and apps using our market-leading CFD and spread betting technology.
+An application programming interface (API) enables you to automate trades, build integrations and create trading algorithms and apps using our market-leading CFD technology.
 Our web API offers you an easy way to get market data and historical prices, plus execute trades on any of your IG trading accounts.